GeoNode/geonode/README.rst

 =========
- GeoNode/WorldMap
+ WorldMap
 =========

 Build Requirements
 ==================

-Before starting work on the GeoNode, you will need to have the following software installed and in your PATH:
+Before starting work on WorldMap, you will need to have the following software installed and in your PATH:

 * The git command-line client, version 1.5.3 or higher: